luise/quilt-demo/README.md

 $ quilt run ./mean.js
 ```

+`quilt run` will return immediately because it delegates to the Quilt daemon.
 If you return to the terminal window running the Quilt daemon, you'll see that
 Quilt is making some progress towards getting the demo Node.js application up
 and running.
 It will take Quilt a few minutes to launch VMs on EC2 and then